marcjulianschwarz/obsidian-vault-blog/Posts/mlprague.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/G7ZAPwji4i0?start=92" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Every character has a long-term memory which has been implemented via a vector database.
-New thoughts and interactions are preprocessed and then saved into the database.
+Every character has a long-term memory in the form of a vector database.
+The app preprocesses ew thoughts and interactions are preprocessed and then saved into the database.
 When needed, the database will be queried with respect to
 - recency
 - importance